Flamefork/iron_gql/README.md

         print(image.url)
 ```

-`read` returns `None` in exactly two situations: the node itself is `None` because the server sent `null`, or the node's runtime type is outside the fragment's own selection.
-Reading with a handle that was never passed to that slot raises instead of returning `None` — a wiring bug must not look like a legitimate mismatch.
-Fragments are isolated from each other: each one reads back exactly its own selection, never the fields another caller's fragment asked for.
-Slot data is reachable only through `read`: it is not part of the result model's fields, so `model_dump()` does not include it — and a dumped result does not round-trip: re-validating it demands a fragments context again (without one it fails loudly), and the fragments' data is gone either way.
-The generator emits one compatibility base per slot field type, named `{FieldType}Fragment`, so shared code can be generic over any fragment compatible with that field, without knowing its concrete shape:
+`read` returns `None` in exactly two situations:

+- The node is `None` because the server sent `null`.
+- The runtime type of the node is outside the fragment's own selection.

+If you read with a handle that you never passed to that slot, `read` raises an error.
+It does not return `None`, because a wiring bug must not look like a legitimate mismatch.

+Fragments are isolated from each other.
+Each fragment reads exactly its own selection.
+It never receives the fields that the fragment of another caller selected.

+You can reach slot data only through `read`.
+The data is not part of the fields of the result model, so `model_dump()` does not include it.
+A dumped result does not round-trip.
+To validate the dump again, you must supply a fragments context.
+Without one, validation fails with an error.
+With or without one, the data of the fragments is gone.

+For each slot field type, the generator writes one compatibility base class, named `{FieldType}Fragment`.
+With this class, shared code can be generic over any fragment that is compatible with that field.
+The shared code does not have to know the concrete shape of the fragment:

 ```python
 async def read_attachment[T: pydantic.BaseModel](